esbullington/flask-bootstrap/README.md

 ## Features

-* Default templates with HTML5 Boilerplate included
+* Base requirements.txt.
-* Base requirements.txt
+* Bootstrap 3.1 frontend framework from Twitter.
-* Bootstrap frontend framework from Twitter
+* Pre-integrated with flask-auth, just create your postgres db and fill in models and app.cfg accordingly.
-* Pre-integrated with flask-auth, just create your postgres db and fill in app.cfg accordingly
+* Existing user model and basic login/signup.

 ##To Do
 * Set up default user authorization for admin user (authentication has already been setup using flask-auth)
-* Integrate some sort of Python asset manager for static assets (i.e., JS/CSS minifier, file concatenator), ideally one that compiles CoffeeScript
+* Integrate some sort of Python asset manager for static assets (i.e., JS/CSS minifier, file concatenator).